Penpix of Australia's Ashes squad

 Smith burst on to the international arena in 2010 as a promising youngster who bowled leg-spin and could make useful contributions with the bat as Australia struggled to find replacements for their retired stalwarts.

-Having evolved as a more dependable batsman and put bowling on the backseat, he was added to the current squad as a backup batsman owing to Clarke's dodgy back and Warner's suspension.
+Having evolved as a more dependable batsman and put bowling on the backburner, he was added to the party for the first Ashes series as a backup batsman owing to Clarke's dodgy back and Warner's suspension.

+His unbeaten 138 in the fifth test at the Oval means his place in the side was pretty much unquestioned going into the second series.

 Well fancy that: Smith could have played for the opposition, courtesy of his English mother.